tunasplam/mlb-graphical-standings/README.md

 Roadmap

-O setup basic grpahical standings
+X setup basic grpahical standings

-O fix clashing colors
+X fix clashing colors

+O Make into an email

 O would be really cool if we had chatgpt generate humorous captions